ibpsa/project1-boptest/docs/user_guide/source/api.rst

 PUT /step
 ---------

 - **Description:** Set the current control step.
-This is the amount of simulation time that will pass when the next simulation step is taken.
+This is the amount of simulation time that will pass when the next control step is taken.

 - **Arguments:**